| java.lang.Object | |

 VM receives a signal, the special C signal handler creates a new thread

-(at priority Thread.MAX_PRIORITY
+(at priority Thread.MAX_PRIORITY) to

 run the registered Java signal handler.
 The C signal handler immediately